What are they?

 - Cigarette smokers

-- Cigarette smoke and secondhand smoke contain nitrogen oxides.
+- Cigarette smoke and secondhand smoke are nitrogen oxide sources.

 Reduce your risk